Guardian-Development/Finch-VideoProcessingFramework/README.md

 # Newcastle University Dissertation
 My third year dissertation project.

+# Projects
+## TerraformInfrastructure
+Contains the AWS configuration to be used in production.

+## CI
+Contains the Continous Integration setup and tools to be used.
+(Jenkins)

+## ClientService
+The microservice to be used when serving the client to the users.

 # Deploying a new Scala service
 1. sbt docker:publishLocal
 2. docker login